The amazing reality of mediumistic phenomena

 The objective phenomena of mediumship

-While in the case of NDEs and non-ordinary states of consciousness we have dealt with psychic experiences of a purely subjective nature, mediumistic phenomena are a real puzzle for the interpretation of the reality of the physical world: in fact the ascertained objectivity of a good number of them, combined with the need to find a link between the experienced effects and the causes that can determine such effects, induces at least the suspicion (if not the certainty) that in particular circumstances the psyche can directly affect physical reality.
-Alternatively, we should hypothesize the existence of alien, intelligent and even personalized energies whose existence is usually out of our human sensory perception, but which can act, through our mind, on physical reality.
-In any case, the functioning of the human mind and the activation of particular psychic tunings play a crucial role, since mediumistic phenomena only occurs in certain circumstances in which a person with some unidentified yet indispensable mental requirements (called medium or psychic) must be involved.
+While in the case of NDEs and non-ordinary states of consciousness we have dealt with mental experiences of a purely subjective nature, mediumistic phenomena are a real puzzle for the interpretation of the reality of the physical world: in fact the ascertained objectivity of a good number of them, combined with the need to find a link between the experienced effects and the causes that can determine such effects, induces at least the suspicion that in particular circumstances the psyche can directly affect the physical reality.
+Alternatively, our own mind is led to hypothesize the existence of alien, intelligent and even personalized energies whose existence is usually out of our human sensory perception, but which can act on physical reality.
+In any case, the functioning of the human mind and the activation of particular psyche's tunings play a crucial role, since mediumistic phenomena only occurs in certain circumstances in which a person, called medium or psychic, endowed with some unidentified yet indispensable mental requirements, must be involved.

 The golden age of spiritism

 In the second half of the nineteenth century, mediumistic phenomena were in great vogue.
 From the United States, where it originated in its modern form, spiritism had rapidly spread to Europe and South America.
-The mediums (in the vast majority more or less fraudulent) counted in thousands, and the so-called spiritualistic churches were hundreds, with a total number of believers estimated at over three millions.
+The mediums (in majority more or less fraudulent) counted in thousands, and the so-called spiritualistic churches were hundreds, with a total number of believers estimated at over three million.
 I do not intend to retrace here the history of the spiritualist movement, for a deepening of which a considerable amount of texts are available (some of which can be downloaded from the Library page) in addition to various websites.
-However, it may be useful – for the purposes of the research on human psyche – to present a selection of the most important mediumistic phenomena, as reported by scrupulous researchers, not easily inclined to be misled by the fascinating and supernatural features of the events being investigated.
+However, it may be useful – for the purposes of a research on the human psyche – to present a selection of the most important mediumistic phenomena, as reported by scrupulous researchers, not easily inclined to be misled by the fascinating, and not infrequently interpreted as supernatural, features of the events being investigated.
 Then, in the section on psychical research, we will examine some aspects of the investigations, confrontation and debate that developed at the end of the nineteenth century and during the twentieth century among the researchers of these phenomena, regarding the interpretation of the causes that determined them.

 Mediums

 The indispensable figures to get true mediumistic phenomena are the mediums: without them cannot be established the communicational channel with the paranormal dimension and so nothing extraordinary happens.
 The mediums themselves can be more or less gifted, and the ways in which the phenomena manifest vary significantly from one medium to another, and even at different times of the life of the same medium.
-In most cases, the mediums go in trance, entering into a state where the consciousness of the waking state fades away, to be replaced by a complete blackout or a dreamlike consciousness unrelated to what is happening during the séance.
-However, in the history of mediumship, there are not a few mediums that have participated in a watchful and active way to the sittings, as is well exemplified in some of these pages.
-The exit from trance and the return to ordinary state of consciousness may take some time and some precautions, and the literature reports several examples of physical events that involve the body of the medium during trance, such as noticeable weight loss, cataleptic state, wheezing or guttural breathing, decreased body temperature.
+In most cases, the mediums go into a trance, entering into a state where their ordinary consciousness of the waking state fades away, to be replaced by a complete blackout or a dreamlike consciousness unrelated to what is happening during the séance.
+However, in the history of mediumship there have been some mediums who took part in the sittings in a watchful and active way, as is well exemplified in some of these pages.
+The exit from trance and the return to the ordinary state of consciousness may take some time and some precautions, and the literature reports several examples of physical events that involve the body of the medium during the trance, such as noticeable weight loss, cataleptic state, wheezing or guttural breathing, decreased body temperature.
 However it does not seem that there are physical alterations worthy of importance in the mediums that do not fall into trance.
-Since trance mediums are not aware of what is happening during the séance, the only way they can get to know it is through testimonies, records and reports from other participants: this is the paradoxical condition for which the most important person for the occurrence of mediumistic phenomena is at the same time the one that is less consciously involved.
+Since trance mediums are not aware of what is happening during the séance, the only way they can get to know it is through testimonies, records and reports from the sitters: this is the paradoxical condition for which the most important person for the occurrence of mediumistic phenomena is at the same time the one that is less consciously involved.

-In most cases the mediums are classified in the incorporation category, because it is assumed that the communicating entities use the body of the medium to write (automatic writing) or to speak.
-In the case of automatic writing, the penmanship and the way in which the scripts are executed can be very different from those commonly used by the medium, and the voice communicating may have a tone, an emphasis and a pitch completely different from those of the medium, in some cases even outside the acoustic spectrum of the human voice.
+In most cases mediums are classified in the incorporation category, because it is assumed that the communicating entities use their body to write (automatic writing) or to speak.
+In the case of automatic writing, the penmanship and the way in which the scripts are executed can be very different from those commonly used by the medium, as well as the voice communicating may have a tone, an emphasis and a pitch completely different from those of the medium, sometimes even outside the acoustic spectrum of the human voice.
 However, as it is understandable, the interest in the incorporation mediums lies almost exclusively in the content of the communications and not in the physical features of the phenomena.
 Very different is the case of direct writing or direct voice.
-In direct writing a script materializes without any of the present, and much less the medium, touching a writing tool (such as a pen, a pencil or a chalk), which is usually prepared for use but which can also be totally missing.
-Direct voice is a voice with precise personal characteristics (male or female, of a young or elderly person, hoarse or shrill, etc.), that comes from a point of space within the environment in which the sitting takes place, changing position more or less quickly in the three spatial dimensions (and therefore even in height).
+In direct writing a piece of writing materializes without anyone present, much less the medium, touching a writing instrument (such as a pen, a pencil or a chalk), which is usually prepared for use but which can also be totally missing.
+Direct voice is a voice with precise personal characteristics (male or female, of a young or elderly person, hoarse or shrill, etc.), that comes from a point of space within the room in which the sitting takes place, changing position more or less quickly in the three spatial dimensions (and therefore even in height).
 Direct voice may also change volume, and there are cases of multiple direct voices being heard simultaneously.
-For this rare phenomenon to occur, a particularly gifted medium is needed: the voices generally emit low audible whispers the first time they communicate, and then improve the quality of their speech with practice, so as to be able to speak with a normal volume, and in some cases very high, clearly audible to all those present.
+For this rare phenomenon to occur, a particularly gifted medium is needed: the voices generally emit low audible whispers the first time they communicate, and then improve the quality of their speech with practice, so as to be able to speak with a normal volume, and sometimes very high, clearly audible to all those present.

 Controls and entities

 Spiritualists believe that some of the communicating entities play the role of guides or controls, helping other entities to manifest themselves, or acting as intermediaries and interpreters on behalf of those entities that are not able to communicate directly.
-Although being well aware of the fact that, speaking of entities or spirits as if they were objective and real personalities, I expose myself to the criticisms of those who attribute a predominantly psychic nature to all mediumistic phenomena (not to mention the host of skeptics who feel the need to deny in toto the possibility that such phenomena may happen), I can not find a way to express more effectively and adequately: in fact, in a classical mediumistic séance, everything happens as in a staging where characters introduce themselves declaring their identity, even if one can have more than one doubt about the seriousness and the reliability of the actors who play the roles.
-The examples reported in the pages in this section can better explain what I mean, as some cases are also considered and examined, that raise more than a doubt about the alleged identity of the spirits.
+Although being well aware of the fact that, speaking of entities or spirits as if they were objective and real personalities, I expose myself to the criticisms of those who attribute a predominantly psychic nature to all mediumistic phenomena (not to mention the host of skeptics who feel the need to completely deny the possibility that such phenomena may occur), I can not find a way to express more effectively and adequately: in fact, in a classical mediumistic séance, everything happens as in a staging where characters introduce themselves declaring their identity, even if one can doubt the seriousness and reliability of the actors who play the roles.
+The examples reported in the pages in this section can better explain what I mean, as some cases are also considered and examined that raise more than a doubt about the alleged identity of the spirits.
 However, from the point of view of the description of facts, the reference to entities living in another dimension seems suitable and relevant.

 Apparitions and materializations

-Among the most important physical effects that have occurred during the séances with particularly gifted mediums, may be included the apparitions of entities, sometimes full-bodied but more often with some clean-cut body parts or dresses, and others just sketchy.
-The theory that these apparitions may be due to a state of collective hallucination involving all the participants, aside from not being scientifically proven, is not sustainable in those cases where the apparitions are materialized, and therefore tangible, or when during the séances certain objects are formed or transferred (the so-called «apports»), whose existence persists in time even when the séance is over.
-Often the materialized entities are also able to talk with the presents.
-Among the hypotheses advanced to explain materializations, especially noteworthy is the one of so-called «ectoplasm», a substance whose nature remains elusive or ambiguous, which would be produced (or to be more precise extracted) from the body of the medium to be then molded by the entities to form the ghostly or materialized figures perceived by the spectators.
-The ectoplasm was visualized and even photographed during the formation phase, while leaking from the medium's body, giving rise to all sorts of elucubration about its nature, especially by the most skeptical researchers, always engaged in the effort to locate the fraudulent source of this amazing phenomenon.
-Another commonly occurring phenomenon is the levitation, both of very heavy objects (such as large solid wood tables or other furniture), and of persons, including the medium herself.
+Among the most important physical effects that have occurred during the séances with particularly gifted mediums, can be included the apparitions of entities, sometimes full-bodied but more often with some clean-cut body parts or dresses, and others just sketchy.
+The theory that these apparitions may be due to a state of collective hallucination involving all the sitters, aside from not being scientifically proven, is not sustainable in those cases where the apparitions are materialized, and therefore tangible, or when during the séances certain objects (called apports) are formed or transferred, whose existence persists in time even when the séance is over.
+Often the materialized entities are also able to talk with the sitters.
+Among the hypotheses advanced to explain materializations, especially noteworthy is the one of the so-called ectoplasm, a substance whose nature remains elusive or ambiguous, which would be produced (or to be more precise extracted) from the medium's body to be then molded by the entities to form the ghostly or materialized figures perceived by the sitters.
+The ectoplasm was visualized and even photographed during the formation phase, while leaking from the medium's body, giving rise to all sorts of elucubrations about its nature, especially by the most skeptical researchers, always engaged in the effort to locate the fraudulent source of this amazing phenomenon.
+Another commonly occurring phenomenon is the levitation, both of very heavy objects (such as large solid wood tables or other furniture), and of people, including the same mediums.
 Movements of furniture and objects can also occur, with more or less intense noisy effects, cold or chill air streams, well-perceived by the present, or the appearance of light effects, mostly in the form of floating globes.

 Well-documented experiments